lucialand/lucia-docs/docs/essentials/componentScope.md

 title: Declaring a Component Scope
 ---

 Lucia allows you to create component scopes with inline Javascript objects with the `l-init` directive.
+This means you can pass view data that can later be accessed in directives inside that scope, and will automatically be initialized on the `DOMContentLoaded` event.

 ```html
 <div l-init="{ message: 'Hello World' }">